tzador/bicoin.link/README.md

 # bicoin.link

-Bet on the BitCoin price fluctuations.
+Bet on the 1 minute BitCoin price fluctuations.

 Please visit [bicoin.link](https://bicoin.link) to try it live.